carlosdavis/wordpress-plugins/jetpack/readme.txt

 Features include:

 * Simple, concise stats with no additional load on your server.
 Previously provided by [WordPress.com Stats](http://wordpress.org/extend/plugins/stats/).
+* Email subscriptions for your blog's posts and your post's comments.
+* Social networking enabled comment system.
+* Simple, Akismet-backed contact forms.
 * The [WP.me URL shortener](http://wp.me/sf2B5-shorten).
 * Hovercard popups for your commenters via [Gravatar](http://gravatar.com/).
 * Easily embedded media from popular sites like YouTube, Digg, and Vimeo.